James R. Davila and Richard Bauckham, eds. Old Testament Pseudepigrapha, vol. 2: More Noncanonical Scriptures

 • The Acts of Thomas and His Wonderworking Skin, Jonathan Holste and Janet E. Spittler

 The Acts of Peter in Azotus describes Peter’s encounter with the devil and a group of demons in Azotus, a location mentioned in Acts 8:40 in association with Philip the Evangelist.
 The devil appears as an archangel, but Peter sees through the disguise.
-The devil makes the sign of the cross and cries of to Christ.
-The devil confess is who he is in each of the seven demons introduce themselves.
+The devil makes the sign of the cross and cries to Christ.
+The devil confesses who he is in each of the seven demons introduce themselves.
 They are the demons of deception, sexual immorality, falsehood, adultery, avarice, and slander.
-The seventh is not associated with the vice, Syracuse is Peter and humans in general of sin.
-Peter binds the devil in the demons for seven days, during which time there was no sin on earth.
+The seventh is not associated with the vice.
+Syracuse is Peter and humans in general of sin.
+Peter binds the devil in the demons for seven days when there was no sin on earth.

 The most unusual story is The Acts of Thomas and His Wonderworking Skin.
-The story concerns the apostle Thomas is missionary work in India and provides two stories that are not found in the longer Acts of Thomas.
+The story concerns the apostle Thomas is missionary work in India and provides two stories not found in the longer Acts of Thomas.
 The Greek text was originally edited by M. R. James in 1897 from a single British library manuscript.
-In1903 three additional manuscripts were discovered.
-The text is also extended Coptic, Arabic, Ethiopic, and church Slavonic.
+In 1903, three additional manuscripts were discovered.
+The text is also extended to Coptic, Arabic, Ethiopic, and Church Slavonic.
 The translation published in this volume is from Tamilia, first appearing in 1903.
-Peter and Matthew accompany Thomas to India, where they speak to a man named Olbanus who is looking to buy a slave.
-Jesus suddenly appears and sells Thomas as a slave and he is eventually put to work building a palace for the king of India.
-He preaches the gospel to his master’s wife Arsinoë and she becomes a believer and destroys her idols.
-The devil enters the heart of husband Leucius and he tortures Thomas and flays him.
-Arsinoë is so upset by this she dies, but Thomas takes his skin, lays it over her dead body and she rises from the dead.
-His skin is involved in several other miracles before the Lord glues the skin back on Thomas’s body and he ascends to heaven to be gathered to the other apostles, Mary and Paul.
+Peter and Matthew accompany Thomas to India, where they speak to a man named Olbanus, who is looking to buy a slave.
+Jesus suddenly appears and sells Thomas as a slave, and he is eventually put to work building a palace for the king of India.
+He preaches the gospel to his master’s wife, Arsinoë, and she becomes a believer and destroys her idols.
+The devil enters the heart of husband Leucius, tortures Thomas, and flays him.
+Arsinoë is so upset by this that she dies, but Thomas takes his skin, lays it over her dead body, and rises from the dead.
+His skin is involved in several other miracles before the Lord glues the skin back on Thomas’s body, and he ascends to heaven to be gathered to the other apostles, Mary and Paul.

 Part four follows the traditional practice of calling anything with Revelation-like visions an “apocalypse.”